The ultimate first-time home buyer’s guide

 It is possible to own a home without buying it.

 For example, if you inherited a property, you could still be a first-time home buyer.
-However, to qualify (at least for the Home Buyer’s Plan), you must have gone at least 4 years without living in a home owned by you or your spouse.
+To qualify for the Home Buyer’s Plan in this case, at least 4 years must have passed since you lived in a home owned by you or your spouse.

 Speaking of the Home Buyer’s Plan, let’s look at some financial incentives available to first-time home buyers in Canada.